Earl of Warwick: 1759 creation

-The title was again created in 1759 when Francis Greville, 8th Baron Brooke was made Earl of Warwick in the Peerage of Great Britain.
+The title was again created in 1759 when Francis, 1st Earl Brooke, was made Earl of Warwick in the Peerage of Great Britain.
 In 1746 he had been created Earl Brooke, of Warwick Castle in the County of Warwick, in the Peerage of Great Britain.
 The earldom and Warwick Castle were thereby re-united for the first time in over a century.
 In 1767 the Earl petitioned the House of Lords for permission to use just the more prestigious title and style of "Earl of Warwick" only, with the precedence of 1746.
 Such permission was never granted but the Earls nevertheless ceased to use the Brooke earldom in style, and have always been known (except in the House of Lords) simply as the Earl of Warwick.

 The first Earl was succeeded by his eldest son, the second Earl.
 He represented Warwick in Parliament and served as a Lord of Trade and as Lord Lieutenant of Warwickshire.
 His eldest son from his second marriage, the third Earl, sat as Member of Parliament for Warwick and held minor office in the second administration of Sir Robert Peel.
 He was also Lord Lieutenant of Warwickshire.
 He was succeeded by his son, the fourth Earl.
 He represented Warwickshire South in the House of Commons.
 His eldest son, the fifth Earl, was Conservative Member of Parliament for Somerset East and served as Lord Lieutenant of Essex.
 As of 2018, the titles are held by the latter's great-great-grandson, the ninth Earl, who succeeded his father in 1996.